SAFEGUARDING

 Everyone has a responsibility to ensure the welfare of young people.

-As a Snowsports Club, we are bound by Snowsports England policy for safeguarding children and adults.
+As a Snowsports Club, we follow and are committed to Snowsports England policy for safeguarding children and adults.

 Norfolk Snowsports Club also has the following policies regarding the welfare of those visiting our club.